ceph/ceph/doc/start/documenting-ceph.rst

    lines should begin at the same character position as the text of the indented text (less numbers, bullets, etc.).

    Indented text may include literal text examples.
-Whereas, text indentation should be done with spaces, literal text examples should be indented with tabs.
+Although text indentation should be done with spaces, literal text examples should be indented with tabs.
 This convention enables you to add an additional indented paragraph following a literal example by leaving a blank line and beginning the